rickclare/linter-slim2/README.md

 This linter plugin for [Linter](https://github.com/AtomLinter/Linter) provides an interface to [slim-lint](https://github.com/sds/slim-lint).
 It will be used with files that have the "Slim" syntax.

+The code for this plugin is based almost entirely on the [linter-haml](https://github.com/AtomLinter/linter-haml) plugin and operates in exactly the same manner.

 ## Installation

 ### Dependencies